bumoodle/moodle-theme_bumoodle/README.md

 Authored by Kyle Temkin, working for Binghamton University <http://www.binghamton.edu>, using a variety of IP assets owned by Binghamton University

-*The images contained in this theme are intellectually owned by Binghamton University, and contain registered trademarks.
+*The images contained in this theme are intellectually owned by Binghamton University unless otherwise noted, and contain registered trademarks.
 They are _not_ released under the GPL.*

 Installation